Vonng/pigsty/docs/PARAM.md

 name: `pg_monitor_password`, type: `password`, level: `G`

 postgres monitor password, `DBUser.Monitor` by default.

+Try not using the `@:/` character in the password to avoid problems with PGURL string.

 > WARNING: CHANGE THIS IN PRODUCTION ENVIRONMENT!!!!